makrai/notes/rogers2002-bertology.md

   but disabling them might not hurt downstream task performance (Kovaleva+ 2019) this suggests that this knowledge is not actually used
-* For the base Transformer, Voita+ (2019b) identify the functions of self-attention heads and then check which of them survive the pruning, finding that the
+* For the base Transformer, Voita+ (2019b) identify the functions of self-attention heads and then check which of them survive the pruning
-  * syntactic and positional heads are the last ones to go.
-For
+  * syntactic and positional heads are the last ones to go
-* BERT, Prasanna+ (2020) go in the opposite direction: pruning on the basis of importance scores, and interpreting the remaining "good" subnetwork.
-With
+* BERT, Prasanna+ (2020) go in the opposite direction: pruning on the basis of importance scores, and interpreting the remaining "good" subnetwork
 * it does not seem to be the case that only the heads that potentially encode nontrivial linguistic patterns survive the pruning
 * models and methodology in these studies differ, so the evidence is inconclusiv